Mitch Haniger Player Props: Giants vs. Pirates

 Mitch Haniger At The Plate

-- Haniger is batting .255 with six doubles, four home runs and four walks.
+- Haniger is hitting .245 with six doubles, four home runs and four walks.

-- Haniger is batting .476 with two homers during his last outings and is riding a four-game hitting streak.

-- Haniger has had at least one RBI in 39.3% of his games this season (11 of 28), with more than one RBI five times (17.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- Haniger has picked up an RBI in 37.9% of his games this season, with more than one RBI in 17.2% of his games.
+He has also produced three or more runs in two contests.

-- In 11 of 28 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 37.9% of his games this season, with more than one run scored in 17.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.